jbock-java/jbock/README.md

 At compile time, the jbock processor will pick up the `@CommandLineArguments` annotation, and generate a class called `CopyFile_Args_Parser` in the same package.
-Let's change our main method to use that instead.
+Let's change our main method to use that.
 This is the updated `CopyFile` class:

 ````java